Make Soursop Sauce

 - ½ teaspoon of pepper

 - 1Blend all the ingredients together.Advertisement

-- 2Get your choice of meat or vegetables and marinate them in the soursop marinade sauce overnight.Advertisement
+- 2Marinate in the fridge.Marinate your choice of meat or vegetables overnight in the soursop marinade sauce.Advertisement

 - 3Store the excess sauce in an airtight food container.